AriaFallah/WebpackTutorial/part1/README.md

 ##### Why do I want these features?

-* Bundle js files - Lets you write modular javascript, but not need to include a separate `<script>` tag for each js file.
+* Bundle js files - Lets you write modular javascript, but you do not need to include a separate `<script>` tag for each js file.
 (Configurable in case you do need more than one js file)

 * Use npm packages in your frontend code - npm is the biggest ecosystem of open source code on the internet.
 Chances are you can save writing code by taking a look at npm, and including the packages you want in your frontend.